Mapping a course to measure the impact of payment reform

 Of course, more than just payment reform affects the rate of cesarean deliveries.
 Awareness campaigns aimed at expectant mothers around avoiding unnecessary cesareans could also lower cesarean delivery rates, as could education for health care providers, among other strategies.
 The health care system is so complex that finding causation between payment reforms and changes in quality outcomes is not only beyond the scope of Scorecard 2.0, but also near impossible.
 Instead, our analysis will focus on whether changes in how much payment reform there is and what type are correlated with better quality and more affordable care.

-In another example, CPR selected the National Health Interview Survey’s (NHIS) Forgone Medical Care Due to Cost measure to assess the affordability of health care.
-Collected by the National Center for Health Statistics through phone interviews around the topics of illness, disability and health care services with a representative sample of civilian households in the United States, the measure identifies the percent of adults who reported that there was a time during the last year when they delayed or went without care due to worry about the cost.
+In another example, CPR selected the Behavioral Risk Factor Surveillance System (BRFSS) “Unmet Care Due to Cost” measure to assess the affordability of health care.
+Collected at both the state and national level, BRFSS is one of the largest continuously conducted health survey systems in the world.
+The Unmet Care Due to Cost measure identifies the percent of adults who reported that there was a time during the last year when they delayed or went without care due to worry about the cost.
 This nationally recognized metric provides the patient’s point of view, letting individuals speak for themselves as to what is affordable or too expensive from their perspective.
 In addition, the metric is publicly available and has been in use for many years, allowing for a trend analysis.
 This measure can serve as an additional compass: are we steering in the right direction?

 With our 12 compasses in hand, we have drawn the map of Scorecard 2.0 and are ready to set sail.
 CPR is excited to have three co-captains on this expedition.
 In addition our partners that we previously announced in New Jersey and Virginia, the Center for Improving Value in Health Care (CIVHC) will be the champion of the Scorecard in Colorado.
 We are thrilled to partner with CIVHC to chart the impact of payment reform in the Centennial State.
 We know with their input and guidance, we will leverage fair winds on the voyage.